 Include the invoice number and due date in the email subject line.

-Draft a clear subject line with the invoice number and due date, so that the recipient won’t overlook it in their inbox.
-Including the due date in your first email also gives them a quick reminder of how long they have until they would incur any late fees.
-If you are sending a reminder email that their invoice is overdue, set a firm but professional tone by including how far overdue the invoice is within the subject line.
+Draft a clear subject line with the invoice number and payment date, so that the recipient won’t overlook it in their inbox.
+This approach also ensures the recipient quickly identifies their account details.
+Additionally, including the due date in your first email gives them a quick reminder of how long they have until they would incur any late fees.

 Your client may have simply misplaced or accidentally deleted the first invoice from their inbox.
-Make it easier for them by reattaching the invoice to each payment reminder email sent.
-This also will serve as a reminder for the services completed and the amount that is due.
+Make it easier for them by reattaching the invoice to each email sent.
+This also will serve as a payment reminder for the services provided and the amount owed.

 Keep the copy short and professional but with a friendly tone.

-It’s important to show empathy in the first payment reminder message you send.
+It’s critical to show empathy in the first payment reminder message you send.
 Remember that your client could have simply forgotten to pay or had every intention to pay but got busy in their lives.
 Avoid statements that could come off as cold or pushy, such as “You need to pay by XX date.”
-Instead, say “Payment is due by XX date.”
+Instead, say, ‘Payment is due by XX date,’ remaining polite in your messaging.

-Include ways to pay and what the payment terms are.
+Include ways to send the payment and what the payment terms are.

 Make it clear and easy for the client to pay the invoice.
+Include a link to facilitate prompt payments.
 If you use digital invoices, explain how they can pay online and give step-by-step instructions.
 Also don’t let any late fees be a surprise for your client.
-For each payment reminder email, list out what the payment terms are and what the fees will be if the payment is one week late, two weeks late, and so on.
+For each payment reminder email, detail what the payment terms are and what the late fees will be if the payment is overdue.

 These emails should be scheduled up front after providing your client with the initial invoice.
 Here is an example of this type of email: